Yash14909/Cpp_pgms/README.md

 # Integer Class in C++

-This project demonstrates the implementation of a basic C++ class named `integer` that includes:
+This repository demonstrates the implementation of a basic C++ class named `integer` that includes:

 - A default constructor
 - A parameterized constructor